phoenixlovesu/Calculator/README.md

-##Simple Calculator
+## Simple Calculator
-This project is contains a calculator with basic functions
+This project contains a calculator with basic functions